akankshanb/Bot-Engine/README.md

   [E1] Requested graph data not available.
 ```
 ```
-Use Case2: Plot the graph for the user with their sample data.
+Use Case2: Plot the graph for the user with their data.
 1 Preconditions
    User must have mattermost account.
    User must give the data in the format required by the bot.